maritime-labs/calypso-anemometer/README.rst

 Software library
 ================

-The device driver library is written in Python and based on the `Bleak`_ library, the *Bluetooth Low Energy platform Agnostic Klient for Python*.
+The device driver library is written in Python, based on the `Bleak`_ library.
-It was verified to work well on a Raspberry Pi / OpenPlotter installation and a macOS workstation.
+It was verified to work well on an OpenPlotter installation on a Raspberry Pi, as well as a macOS workstation.

 ********